fugue-project/fugue/README.md

 [![Slack Status](https://img.shields.io/badge/slack-join_chat-white.svg?logo=slack&style=social)](https://join.slack.com/t/fugue-project/shared_invite/zt-jl0pcahu-KdlSOgi~fP50TZWmNxdWYQ)

-Fugue is a pure abstraction layer that makes code portable across differing computing frameworks such as Pandas, Spark and Dask.
+Fugue is a pure abstraction layer that makes Python code portable across differing computing frameworks such as Pandas, Spark and Dask.

 -   **Framework-agnostic code**: Write code once in native Python.
 Fugue makes it runnable on Pandas, Dask or Spark with minimal changes.
 Logic and code is decoupled from frameworks, even from Fugue itself.
-Fugue adapts user's code, as well as the underlying computing frameworks.
+Fugue makes the user's code adapt to the underlying computing frameworks.
 -   **Rapid iterations for big data projects**: Test code on smaller data, then reliably scale to Dask or Spark when ready.
 This drastically improves project iteration time and saves cluster expense.
 This lessens the frequency spinning up clusters to test code, and reduces expensive mistakes.
--   **Friendlier interface for Spark**: Fugue handles some optimizations on Spark, making it easier for big data practitioners to focus on logic.
-A lot of Fugue users see performance gains in their Spark jobs.
-Fugue SQL extends Spark SQL to be a programming language.
+-   **Friendlier interface for Spark**: Fugue provides a friendlier interface compared to Spark user-defined functions (UDF).
+Users can get Python/Pandas code running on Spark with less effort.
+Fugue SQL extends Spark SQL to be a more complete programming language.
+Lastly, Fugue as some optimizations that make the Spark engine easier to use.
--   **Highly testable code**: Fugue naturally makes logic more testable because the code is in native Python.
+-   **Highly testable code**: Fugue naturally makes logic more testable because the code will be written in native Python.
 Unit tests scale seamlessly from local workflows to distributed computing workflows.

 ## Who is it for?